 Measure the impact of marketing campaigns – Mobile app analytics allow you to measure the impact of marketing campaigns in real-time, immediately after a campaign has launched.
-This is incredibly valuable because it gives you insight into how users respond to different types of marketing campaigns as they happen, instead of days or weeks later.
+This is incredibly valuable because it gives your insight into how users respond to different types of marketing campaigns as they happen, instead of days or weeks later.

 How Do Mobile Analytics Tools Work?

-All mobile analytics software employ the same basic approach.
+All mobile analytics software employs the same basic approach.
 A Software Development Kit (SDK) is installed in the app.
 The SDK monitors a device’s network traffic, looking for indicators of mobile applications in use.
 Each time a user takes an action, like tapping or entering data, the SDK fires off data that is captured in the mobile analytics platform.
 Depending on the tool, this can include requests to view a page, information about ads being loaded, or data relating to a specific app installed on a device.

 The information collected by these tools is presented in various ways.
 The most basic is a historical log showing what was detected on a device at various points in time.
 Many tools also offer alerts, which can be set to notify you when certain activities occur.
 For example, you might want to know when your app is being viewed by someone who has never used it before, or when an ad is being shown to someone who has already seen it multiple times.